 - Michiel van lerselProgram Lead

 Michiel works as an urbanist and curator working at the intersection of the arts, architecture, heritage and ecology and is Program Lead of the NEWROPE chair.
 He is focused on shaping and sharing the chair’s efforts to help create an architectural culture and design discours that are more responsive to the urgencies of our time.
-He is co-founder of Amsterdam-based cultural collective Non-fiction and research platform Failed Architecture and was a 2018-19 Loeb Fellow at Harvard University’s Graduate School of Design.
+He is co-founder of Amsterdam-based practice for cultural transformation Loom and research platform Failed Architecture and was a 2018-19 Loeb Fellow at Harvard University’s Graduate School of Design.
 He is one of the editors of Rewriting Architecture, a publication that provides 10+1 actions for a more adaptive architecture, which appeared in the fall of 2020.

 - Freek PersynProfessor